TensorsInRain/TensorsInRain.github.io/README.md

 [Home](README.md) -- [Tutorials](Tutorials/README.md) -- [Blog](Blog/README.md) -- [About Me](aboutme.md) -- [Contact](contactme.md) -- [Resume](Resume.pdf) -- [Copyright](copyright.md)

+## Machine Learning Tutorial: Confusion Matrix: A Measure of Classifier Performance

+November 9, 2020

+An introduction to confusion matrices as a metric for determining classifier performance.
+[See more.](Tutorials/MachineLearning/ConfusionMatrix.md)

 ## Python Tutorial: Changing the Value of a Variable using Assignment Operators

 November 9, 2020